zaksabeast/PokemonRNGGuides/guides/Ultra Sun and Ultra Moon/Pokerus.md

 12. As soon as the screen fades to black and the Frame Counter ("Advances" in pokereader) stops advancing, take note of the frame that the RNG stops advancing on
  - This will now be known as your "Hit Frame"
- - If your Hit Frame is equivilant to your Frame 2, you now have Pokerus.
+ - If your Hit Frame is equivalent to your Frame 2, you now have Pokerus.
 Check your party members to see which one has it (chosen at random).
  - Otherwise, see the next section.
 Consider soft-resetting for your next attempt, instead of just triggering another encounter.

 ## Calibration